forestgrape/coronavirus/index.md

 ### public description
 __Remark__: Based on a couple first-hand descriptions of rather mild cases.
 The descriptions agree well with the expected pathogenesis of mild cases.
 However to put this on a solid basis more cases would need to be considered.

 Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
-Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisoning, like having eaten something rotten or drunken too much.
-Feeling tired, energy-less and having an increased recovery time after sports can be an indication too.
-These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
-Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
-Among later symptoms are strange feeling in the chest like something being inside or even shortness of breath (the lungs are inflamed).
-Diarrhoea can be both early (likely not a bad sign because it means viruses are cleared down the alimentary) and later (not so good because viruses went into the blood and infected the intestine; take special care to your immun system).
-If you observed most of the symptoms in the described order is likely you went through Covid-19.
+Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort similar to a small poisoning when having eaten something rotten or drunken too much.
+Feeling tired, energy-less and having an increased recovery time after sports are indications too.
+However these symptoms are not specific to Covid-19, they can have other causes: Cold air, having eaten something rotten or not having had enough sleep.
+These early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
+Later symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
+Diarrhoea can be both early (not necessarily a bad sign because it means viruses are cleared down the alimentary) and later (not so good because viruses went into the blood and infected the intestine; so take special care to the immune system).
+If most of the symptoms are observed in the described order it is likely Covid-19.

 ### symptoms
 [in work]